UW Huskies linebacker M.J. Tafisi ‘doing well’ after ‘scary’ injury Saturday in Arizona

 “By the time they got him off the field, you never know about any of those things, but you felt better.
 He was moving.
 But all that stuff is scary.”

 Tafisi was released from the hospital on Saturday evening and flew home to Seattle with his teammates.
-Petersen said on Monday that UW’s team doctors “got him checked out again here yesterday.
+Petersen said Monday that UW’s team doctors “got him checked out again here yesterday.
 He was with us yesterday at the team meetings.”

 He added that the West Jordan, Utah, product did not sustain a concussion and that the stinger was due to a shoulder tackle that did not appear to involve the head.

 On Sunday, Tafisi tweeted, “Letting everyone know that I’m doing fine!
 Appreciate the love from everyone!
 Can’t wait to compete with my brothers again!”

-As for a possible return to action for Tafisi, Petersen was understandably hesitant to provide a timeline on Monday.
-The redshirt freshman inside linebacker has contributed 13 tackles in seven games this season in a reserve role.
+As for a possible return to action for Tafisi, Petersen was understandably hesitant to provide a timeline Monday.
+The inside linebacker has contributed 13 tackles in seven games this season in a reserve role.

 “A lot of times when it’s that type of injury, it’s been more head-related in my experience,” Petersen said.
 “It’s concussion, a guy’s been knocked out for a little bit or something like that, so that’s (where we involve) the concussion protocol.
 You sit them down for a couple weeks to make sure everything’s really good.